thecloudxpert/emea-uk-aria-auto-exp-day/module-2/m2-full-lab-guide.md

 ## Summary

-In Lab Module 2 we have covered some basic configurations that will need to occur within a vRealize Automation Organization/Tenant.
+In Lab Module 2 we have covered some basic configurations that will need to occur within an Aria Automation Organization/Tenant.

 [Back to Top](#)